LODSContent/ACPGuidance/BestPractices.md

 ## Do not use Life Cycle Actions (LCA) to modify permissions in the cloud subscription

 LCAs can run scripts against your lab environment in the security context of the account you provided to enable integration with the Skillable platform.
 Consequently, these scripts are capable in some cases of changing permissions and roles that are otherwise not available in the lab environment.
-If you have to add more permissions to a cloud subscription in order to perform the lab steps, you should consider althernatives.
+In most cases, using an LCA to modify the role of the lab user in the subscription would cause the lab to fail a security review.
+However, if the role is benign, the lab could potentially pass a security review.
+That said, if you have to add more permissions to a cloud subscription in order to perform the lab steps, you should consider whether the increased risk is justified.

 ## Restrict guest invitations (Azure)